In need of a waterproof backpack? You’ve come to the dry-ight place 🙂

 Timbuk2 Spire Laptop Backpack 2 lbs.
 2 oz.
 30 Liters No Yes Day Pack/Work/Travel $72.00/$99.00

-How to Choose a great Waterproof Backpack
+How to Choose a Good Waterproof Backpack

 When considering which waterproof backpack to go with, you’ll need to factor in several things.
-Above all else, your main question to yourself should be: “what do I plan on using my waterproof backpack for?”.
+Above all else, your main question to yourself should be: “what do I plan on using my waterproof backpack for?”

 Once you have settled on your intended use (there may be several) you can then start to consider things like weight, price, carrying capacity, waterproof strength, and comfort among other factors.